Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 Breckenridge wasn’t happy, but accepted that statement with little more than a brief frustrated tic of his mouth.
 "Well, then, your men at the palace have a convoy headed their way they need to deal with."

 "With luck, we’ll be able to RFG the entire complex shortly.
 If not, we will deal with it.
 I promise you, if we get task saturated, we will call on you, equities be damned.
-But right now…"
+But right now..."

 "Right.
 I’ll leave you to it, then."